ManaS066/sih-hospital_/README.md

 ### Security:
 - **SSL/TLS Encryption** 🔐: To ensure secure communication between the client and server.
 - **Authentication and Authorization** 🔑: To manage user access and protect sensitive patient and hospital data.

----

-Feel free to adjust any sections further if needed!